adstads1/diabetes-management-app/README.md

     * Agile
     * SCRUM

-The DMMWA follows the HCI and Web Design principles
+The DMMWA follows the HCI and Web Design principles.
+© Copyright